Bad-Gandalf/milestone4-recipe-website/README.md

 The recipes collection will contain all information needed for one recipe including cuisines, countries and allergens.
 The three other collections will provide options to select when a user is creating a new recipe, to give uniformity to the site.

+As for the mysql database I created, a diagram of the schema can be found [here](../mysql/er_diagrams_recipes.png)

 ## Features

 ### Existing Features